Biden condemns 'skyrocketing' hate crimes against Asian Americans in wake of deadly shooting - KVIA

 Georgia has emerged as a key political state for Democrats.
 Biden narrowly won there in the presidential race and Democrats subsequently won two Senate seats there earlier this year, which gave the party control of the chamber — enabling passage of Biden’s sweeping Covid-19 law.

-Biden and Harris are meeting with those Democrats, Georgia Sens.
+Biden and Harris met with those Democrats, Georgia Sens.
 Raphael Warnock and Jon Ossoff, during their trip, White House deputy press secretary Karine Jean-Pierre said, as well as Atlanta Mayor Keisha Lance Bottoms and former Democratic Georgia gubernatorial candidate and voting rights champion Stacey Abrams.

+Biden touted passage of his administration’s Covid relief package in his remarks, boasting that Americans who’ve already seen direct payments from the package “can thank Senators Warnock and Ossoff — but for their votes, that would not have happened.”

+“If anyone ever wondered if voting can change your country, Georgia just proved it can.
+Because when you elected two new United States senators, it made it possible to pass the American Rescue Plan — landmark legislation to not only meet the emergency we’re in but transform this nation,” he said.

 Abrams has devoted years to expanding the electorate and boosting turnout in Georgia, a typically reliable red state.
 Biden was the first Democratic presidential candidate to win Georgia since 1992.

-Note: This story has been updated with additional reporting Saturday.